Software change requests with the SCCB¶

 Please ensure that you complete the template as fully as you can, to enable efficient handling of your request, including giving a description of the changes and their potential impact on downstream users.

-The following labels should be added to all newly opened requests:
+The following labels will be added automatically to all newly opened requests:

 The status::validation label